Here are some of the new and improved influenza vaccines in the works

 Viruses are small and simple.
 Influenza A has just 11 proteins, and just a few of them are accessible on the surface of the virus, where the immune system can “see” them.

 Influenza can change the appearance of these surface proteins easily and quickly.
-So a better vaccine will have to go deeper, and help the body’s immune system recognize a less-changeable part of the virus.
+So a better vaccine will have to go deeper, and help the body’s immune system recognize a less easily disguised part of the virus.

 “There’s a lot of talented people working on this issue,” said Robert Johnson, director of the Influenza and Emerging Infectious Diseases Division of the Biomedical Advanced Research Development Authority (BARDA).
 BARDA, part of the Health and Human Services Department, oversees and pays for research into new technologies such as advanced flu vaccines.